Deadline to submit application and have transcripts to CSDCAS:>1/1/15 or Traditional Program and 12/15/14 for Hybrid Distance Program

 If you are interested in a graduate assistantship, you also need to submit a graduate assistantship application.

 Graduate assistantships are typically awarded in accordance with the academic year.
 Assistantship applications must be completed by February 1st; a decision for the next academic year comes within a month.
 For more information about graduate assistantships, please click here.
-Please note: If you do not recieve a confirmation email upon completing this form, it did not properly go through.
+Please note: If you do not receive a confirmation email upon completing this form, it did not properly go through.